-cancer of the uterus (endometrial cancer) is a common form of cancer.
+cancer of the uterus (endometrial cancer) is a common form of Oncology.
 The uterus is a pear-shaped, muscular organ in the pelvis where the baby develops during pregnancy.

 If you need highly qualified medical services, we can help.
 Assuta Hospital is the largest private network of medical centers in Israel, where you can be diagnosed and treated, which will meet the highest international standards.
 Our company «Unims» is the official representative of the Assuta with experience - over 10 years - on the medical tourism market in Israel.
 In a short time we will organize the diagnosis of cervical cancer in a comfortable environment for the patient, and the cost of it will be similar to the price department of international tourism, but with extended non-medical services.
 Write to us through the inquiry form or call + 972-3-374-1626.

 With the patient in the clinic Assuta operates highly qualified team of doctors - experts.
 All options of therapy, after which most advanced recommended treatments with the least negative impact on the body.

 In 2012, the international organization OECD when checking the health system in Israel noted outstanding achievements in the field of oncology.
 This was made possible thanks to the generous public financing of medicine, high level of medical education, training doctors in leading hospitals in the world, active and timely innovation, management of the world's medical protocols and modern US and European technologies.

 Assuta Hospital is equipped with excellent diagnostic and therapeutic equipment, which allows, including to put accurate and reliable diagnoses.
 Doctors are working on a contractual basis to work attracts only the best talent, many of whom have been recognized in the medical world.